Seeking Physics in Diffusion Noise

 \subsection{Setup}

-\textbf{Training data.} Following the matched-distribution principle established in Sec.~\ref{sec:source}, we train the physics verifier exclusively on CogVideoX-2B-generated videos to match the inference-time distribution.
-We use 343 videos from VideoPhy~\cite{bansal2024videophy} generated by CogVideoX-2B, with binary physical plausibility annotations.
-For each video, we apply forward diffusion at timesteps $t \in \{200, 400, 600\}$, yielding ${\sim}$1K training samples after an 85\%/15\% train/validation split (random, seed=42).
-Despite the modest dataset size, the physics head has a compact architecture ($\sim$0.8M parameters) and trains reliably with early stopping based on validation AUC.
-The final model achieves a validation AUC of 0.68, consistent with the probe-level signal strength observed in Sec.~\ref{sec:probing}.

-\textbf{Physics Verifier.} We use the causal-head architecture described in Sec.~\ref{sec:physics_head}, operating on frozen DiT layer-15 features.
-Training uses AdamW~\cite{loshchilov2019adamw} with learning rate $10^{-3}$, weight decay 0.01, batch size 32, and OneCycleLR scheduling with 10\% warmup.
-We apply early stopping with patience of 20 epochs on validation AUC.
-To handle class imbalance (${\sim}$35\% physically plausible), we use weighted binary cross-entropy with $\texttt{pos\_weight} = n_\text{neg}/n_\text{pos}$.
-Training completes in under 10 minutes on a single GPU.

-\textbf{Video generation.} We use CogVideoX-2B~\cite{yang2025cogvideox} as the base video diffusion model.
-Videos are generated with 50 DDIM steps at $480 \times 720$ resolution and contain 49 frames.
-We use classifier-free guidance with scale 6.0.
-For trajectory selection, we initialize $N=4$ parallel denoising trajectories and apply progressive pruning at checkpoints $t \in \{600, 400\}$ with keep ratio $\rho=0.5$, reducing the active pool as $4 \rightarrow 2 \rightarrow 1$.
+\textbf{Backbones.} We evaluate on three frozen video diffusion models: CogVideoX-2B~\cite{yang2025cogvideox} ($D{=}1920$, 30 blocks), CogVideoX-5B~\cite{yang2025cogvideox} ($D{=}3072$, 42 blocks), and Wan~2.1-14B~\cite{wanteam2025wan} ($D{=}5120$, 40 blocks).
+Videos are generated at $480{\times}720$ (49 frames) with classifier-free guidance scale 6.0.
+For trajectory selection we initialize $N{=}4$ trajectories and select at $t \in \{600,400\}$ with keep ratio $\rho{=}0.5$, reducing the pool $4 \rightarrow 2 \rightarrow 1$.